Mela User Guide

 Min

-Clamps note velocities to the minimum value.
+Sets the minimum velocity value.

 Max

-Clamps note velocities to the maximum value.
+Sets the maximum velocity value.

 Released on Mar 22, 2022 as part of Collection 1.